Steps for How to Manage Hazard Reports

 - Implement changes that fix causes via corrective actions.

 In other words, get the data (the reported issue), thoroughly understand the problem and figure out how to fix it, and follow through with implementing the changes.
-Here are more details for the steps to manage hazard reports when they are submitted in your aviation safety program.
+Here are more details on the steps to manage hazard reports when they are submitted to your aviation safety program.

 Review Report Details